 I am interested in one of ecology's fundamental questions: What are the patterns of biodiversity?
 As well as in one of today's most pressing questions: How will biodiversity respond to a changing environment?
 Most of my work has focused specifically on tropical forest canopies where I use multiple ecological approaches to better understand the factors that control species richness and distribution.
 I have conducted studies on microclimate, large scale regional and local floristic inventories, and species, community, ecosystem, and phylogenetic-level processes.
 I am also working in the temperate zone where I study the effects of liming on plant productivity and soil processes.
 Recently, I began working in Ethiopia in forest patches examining the effects of fragmentation on biodiversity, plant productivity, and soil processes.
-See my personal website for more information Click to hear about my research
+See my personal website for more information Click to hear about my research Article about my research in the Colgate Scene

 Grant, Fellowship & Awards